 “And to anoint the most Holy” The anointing of Jesus Christ (Christ means Messiah) will take place during this 70 weeks.
 Without the anointing of the Messiah, the making an end of sins, the forgiveness of sin, and the bringing in of everlasting righteousness would not be possible.

 “Know therefore and understand” Read carefully, pay attention to every word and make sure you understand.
-(Because if you don’t, it’s going to mess up your interpretation of Bible prophecy.)
+(Because if you don’t, it’s going to mess up your understanding and interpretation of Bible prophecy.)

 “That from the going forth of the commandment to restore and to build Jerusalem unto the Messiah the Prince shall be seven weeks, and threescore and two weeks: the street shall be built again, and the wall, even in troublous times.”
 From the time the word goes out to restore and build Jerusalem until the time of the anointed one, the prince will be seven weeks (49 years) and sixty-two weeks (434) years.
 When added together they account for 483 years (49+434) of the 490 years.
 In other words, 483 years after the order goes out to rebuild Jerusalem, the Messiah will be anointed; this points to the baptism of Jesus Christ and the beginning of His ministry.
 During this 483 years, Jerusalem and its walls were rebuilt.